morganstanley/testplan/doc/en/assertions.rst

 Graph Visualisation
 ===================
-This method will allow you to produce interactive graphs and charts visualise and plot your data in the Web Browser UI.
+This graphing tool will allow you to produce interactive data visualisations inside the web UI

 This method takes 5 arguments: